mFACE: Multilingual Summarization with Factual Consistency Evaluation: Abstract

 \section{Abstract}

 Abstractive summarization has enjoyed renewed interest in recent years, thanks to pre-trained language models and the availability of large-scale datasets.
 Despite promising results, current models still suffer from generating factually inconsistent summaries, reducing their utility for real-world application.
 Several recent efforts attempt to address this by devising models that automatically detect factual inconsistencies in machine generated summaries.
 However, they focus exclusively on English, a language with abundant resources.
 In this work, we leverage factual consistency evaluation models to improve \emph{multilingual} summarization.
 We explore two intuitive approaches to mitigate hallucinations based on the signal provided by a multilingual NLI model, namely data filtering and controlled generation.
 Experimental results in the 45 languages from the XLSum dataset show gains over strong baselines in both automatic and human evaluation.
+We release models and human judgements of summaries to foster progress towards more factually consistent multilingual summarization.\footnote{\url{https://github.com/google-research/google-research/tree/master/mface}}